 apiVersion: v1 kind: PersistentVolumeClaim metadata: name: pvc0001 spec: accessModes: - ReadWriteOnce resources: requests: storage: 1Mi

-Pods use Volume Mounts to define the filesystem mount location and Volumes to define reference PersistentVolumeClaims.
-The sample container configuration below mounts PersistentVolumeClaim pvc0001 at /usr/share/data in its filesystem.
+Pods use volume mounts to define the filesystem mount location and volumes to define reference

 spec: template: spec: containers: - volumeMounts: - name: vol0001 mountPath: /usr/share/data volumes: - name: vol0001 persistentVolumeClaim: claimName: pvc0001

-To verify that the created DeploymentConfiguration has the volume mount and volume use the command:
+Verify that the created DeploymentConfiguration has the volume mount and the volume.

 oc describe deploymentconfig <application-dc-name>